The Benefits of Cranberries for Your Health

 Cranberries contain proanthocyanidins.
 These are substances with a non-stick function in the body which prevents harmful bacteria from sticking to the walls of the gastrointestinal tract.

-Of course, this function helps to avoid stomach ulcers and prevent dental plaque (the main cause of gingivitis and tooth decay) as they prevent the proliferation of bacteria.
+Of course, this function helps to avoid and prevent dental plaque (the main cause of gingivitis and tooth decay) as they prevent the proliferation of bacteria.